Introduction to smart lighting – why it is a top priority in your home?

 Energy Efficiency That Scales

-Where Smart Lighting Makes the Biggest Impact
+Where Lighting Control Makes the Biggest Difference

-Kitchens — Task lighting over countertops dims to ambient warmth for evening entertaining, while under-cabinet LEDs shift color temperature to match the time of day.
+- Kitchens – Task lighting over countertops dims to ambient warmth for evening entertaining, while under-cabinet LEDs shift color temperature to match the time of day.

 What Architects and Designers Should Know